 The recipient will obtain an email with an invitation link leading to the following screen:

 Only the buckets you made accessible will be accessible by the token.
 If you set the token to expire, it will get deleted automatically after the specified period.
-In addition to sharing sections of your data with selected users, the buckets can be also used for writing; people can send data directly to your KBC project instead of struggling with FTP or e-mail attachments.
-To revoke the access, simply delete the token.
+In addition to sharing sections of your data with selected users, the buckets can be also used for writing; people can send data directly to your Keboola project instead of struggling with FTP or e-mail attachments.
+To revoke the access, simply delete or refresh the token.

 The token can then be used with the Storage API or other APIs.
-It is also possible to use the Storage console to upload or download tables or files to the project.